maitag/formula/README.md

 derivate(p:String):Formula
 	returns the derivate of this mathmatical expression

-expandAll()
+expand():Formula
-	mathematically expands the term
+	mathematically expands the term into a polynomial

 toBytes():Bytes
 	packs Formula into haxe.io.Bytes for more efficiently storage